-This measure will be required, and as Jasak explained, most physicians will need to report on four activities.
+This measure will be required and, according to Jasak, most physicians will need to report on four activities.
 Smaller and rural groups may only be required to report on two.
 Beginning in 2020, CMS requires that at least 50 percent of group members report on an improvement activity for points to be awarded.
 A group can no longer benefit from the improvement activities of a single member.
 This will require some planning by the group to ensure all four activities have the appropriate participation and reporting.

 After each of these measures is calculated, a final score of zero to 100 will be assigned to each provider.
 Those with a score of 45 will have no adjustment in 2022 payments.
-Scores above 45 will receive a positive adjustment on payments in 2022, estimated to be greater than zero and less than 6.2 percent depending on how far above 45 the score is.
-Those with greater than 85 are eligible for an exceptional performance bonus as well.
+Scores above 45 will receive a positive adjustment on payments in 2022, estimated to be greater than zero and less than 6.2 percent depending on how far the score is above 45.
+Those with a score greater than 85 are eligible for an exceptional performance bonus as well.

 On the other end of the spectrum, those with scores below 45 will have a negative adjustment to their pay, maxing out at a 9 percent decrease for scores at or below 11.25 points.

 Reporting for MIPS certainly adds some complication to the administrative side of medicine.
 But with substantial increases or decreases at stake, it literally pays to get it right.
 AAPM&R offers staff and resources to help you get MIPS right in your practice, so be sure to use the resources available to you and don’t leave money on the table.